solangeindaco/no-sql-social-network/README.md

 ## Description

-I create this application from scratch to review the MVC design pattern.
-I deployed this app on Heroku.
+I build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+I did to learn Express.js for routing, a MongoDB database, and the Mongoose ODM.
 I learn:
-    - how to use express-handlebars package to use Handlebars.js for your Views.
+    - how to use MongoDB database.
-    - how to use bcrypt package to hash passwords.
+    - Define the structure of the database with a Mongoose schema.
-    - how to use dotenv package to use environment variables.
+    - how to execute CRUD queries using Mongoose..
-    - how to use express session and connect-session-sequelize packages to add authentication.
+    - how to implement a Mongoose virtual property to create computed properties.
-    - how to deploy to Heroku with a SQL database.
+    - how to use Moment to format a Date.

 ## Installation